 7. Rediscovery, Not Just Recovery

-Perhaps: Embracing activities or experiences you’d previously shied away from can be immensely liberating.
+Perhaps: Embracing activities or new experiences you’d previously shied away from can be immensely liberating.

 8. The Bittersweet Symphony of Moving On